Capel St Mary: Facilities

 Most facilities are located in the centre of the village, including the Co-Op and independent shops such as a bakery, hairdresser, and a newsagent.
 There is also a post office and doctors' surgery with a pharmacy.

-Capel's one pub, the White Horse, with a petrol station, is found at the east end of the village.
+Capel's one pub, the White Horse is found at the east end of the village.
 A second pub, The Plough, closed in 1996.
 Capel also has a bar in the heart of the village near the shops attached to the village hall, providing entertainment such as tribute acts, Bingo and an annual Bar Olympics.